ibm-ecosystem-engineering/envizi-workshop-2024/203-account-style-link/readme.md

 </details>

-You can use any of the following 3 methods given below.
+You can use any of the following 3 methods given below

+## 2. Retriving Account Style Link (Id) of an Account Style

-## Method 1 : Retrive using Account Style Extract
+### Method 1 : Retrive using Account Style Extract

 <details><summary>CLICK ME</summary>